uk-gov-mirror/ministryofjustice.fb-editor/README.md

 Basically the acceptance tests depends to have a `.env.acceptance_tests` with the editor url.

+These use a acceptance tests specific Dockerfile found in the `acceptance` directory instead of the root level Dockerfile.

 ### Pointing to a local editor

 There is the docker compose with all containers needed for the editor.